What is a bucket list and how do you create one? Use our free bucket list template to create a bucket list that will transform your life!

 Sport and Fitness

-- Is there an extreme sport that you would like to try?
-Examples, skydiving, bungee jumping, get a scuba diving license.
+• Is there an extreme sport that you would like to try?
+Examples are skydiving, bungee jumping, get a scuba diving license.

 Helping Others

-- What can you do to make a difference in other people’s lives?
-Examples, find a way to help someone without them knowing about it, make a bag of care packages and drop them off at a homeless shelter or somewhere where they will be appreciated, donate an organ, tutor someone in need.
+• What can you do to make a difference in other people’s lives?
+Examples are finding a way to help someone without them knowing about it, making a bag of care packages and dropping them off at a homeless shelter or somewhere where they will be appreciated, donating an organ, or tutoring someone in need.

-- What is the most memorable thing you can do for someone else?
-Examples, volunteer somewhere, give an anonymous donation to someone in need, help someone unemployed find a job.
+• What is the most memorable thing you can do for someone else?
+Examples are volunteering somewhere, giving an anonymous donation to someone in need, and helping someone unemployed find a job.

 Miscellaneous